Let’s look at some of the must-have barber supplies that every barber should have!

 Straight Razor

-Considered by many to be a thing of the past, the straight razor is making a comeback in the barber profession.
-With a wide range of styles, knives, and sharpening methods, this classic tool packs some serious power for your barbering needs.
+Considered by many to be a thing of the past.
+The straight razor is returning in the barber profession with various styles, knives, and sharpening methods.
+This classic tool packs some serious power for your barbering needs.
 The steel blade can last a lifetime with maintenance and proper care.
-Use of this razor requires learning how to sharpen it and use it on your clients.
-A great way to start is by practicing on yourself before working on others.
+Using this razor requires learning how to sharpen it and use it on your clients.
+A great way to start is by practicing yourself before working on others.

 Use shaving cream to lather up your face before you begin shaving with the straight razor.
-This will make shaving easier while preventing cuts and ingrown hairs, as well as protecting against skin irritation and dryness.
-Apply shaving cream with either an old-fashioned brush or one of today’s newest products: an aerosol foam that can be applied right out of the canister onto your face with no mess involved!
+This will make shaving easier while preventing cuts and ingrown hairs.
+As well as protecting against skin irritation and dryness.
+Apply shaving cream with an old-fashioned brush or one of today’s newest products.
+An aerosol foam that can be applied right out of the canister onto your face with no mess!

-After you have finished using this classic tool for styling hair (or beards), treat yourself or your client to some aftershave or styptic powder made from natural ingredients such as aloe vera gel or witch hazel extract – both which help soothe irritated skin without causing more damage on sensitive areas like cheeks where there might already be tiny nicks from trying new techniques during practice runs!
+After using this classic tool for styling hair (or beards), treat yourself or your client to some aftershave or styptic powder.
+Made from natural ingredients such as aloe vera gel or witch hazel extract.
+Both help soothes irritated skin without causing more damage to sensitive areas.
+Like cheeks where there might already be tiny nicks from trying new techniques during practice runs!

 Talcum powder

 The next must-have in barber supplies is talcum powder.
-It is a great way to keep the area dry, and it helps absorb any excess water or sweat that may occur.
-This will also help you cut hair close to the scalp, which is important for achieving the look you want.
+It is a great way to keep the area dry.
+It helps absorb any excess water or sweat that may occur.
+This will also help you cut hair close to the scalp, which is important for achieving your desired look.

 Facial Tissues for Cleaning Up

-You will also need facial tissues.
-When a client comes into your shop, they come to you to get help with their hair, facial hair, or beard.
+You will also need facial tissues when a client comes into your shop.
+They come to you for help with their hair, facial hair, or beard.
 Your job is to make sure that they look good when they leave.
 Tissues can be used to clean up after a shave or cut.
 You can also use them to clean up shaving cream and haircuts.

 Tissues are inexpensive, so you will want to buy them in bulk and keep plenty on hand.
-They are also easy to store, so there is no reason not to have lots of them on hand at all times.
-Finally, tissues make it easy for you to dispose of them properly when you are done using them for the day.
+They are also easy to store.
+So there is no reason not to have lots of them on hand at all times.
+Finally, tissues make it easy to dispose of them properly when you use them for the day.

 A good barber must have all the necessary supplies!

 As a barber, you need to have certain supplies handy.
-In order for you to give your clients the best experience possible, you must be able to work efficiently and cleanly.
-There are many different tools that are crucial to the work of a barber, and the right equipment makes everything easier in life!
+To give your clients the best experience possible, you must be able to work efficiently and cleanly.
+Many different tools are crucial to the work of a barber, and the right equipment makes everything easier in life!